|

 turbulent flow with any size gas cup.
 This causes air to

-be pulled into the center of the shielding gas stream creating poor weld
+be pulled into the center of the shielding gas stream creating inferior weld

 desired level.
 Therefore weld starts will contain entrained air in the

-gas stream even after the flow reaches the preset level.
+gas stream for several seconds even after the flow reaches the preset level.
 In

 the February 2005 issue of Practical Welding Today magazine, Kevin Lyttle,